 Traditionally, organic ashwagandha has been prescribed as a nerve tonic and adaptogen—an agent which helps the body adapt to various emotional and physical stressors.
 It has classically been used in India for nearly 5,000 years for conditions such as failure to thrive in children, weakness and debility in old age, rheumatism, constipation, insomnia, nervous conditions, chronic stress, goitre, joint inflammation, parasites, hormone balance, and more.
 A paste made from the ashwagandha root powder can be applied topically to treat boils, ulcers, and other skin irritations and infections.

 Ashwagandha is known to help people strengthen their immune system health after illness, chemotherapy, or surgery.
 It is a highly effective, evidence-based remedy to help reduce stress levels and anxiety—by lowering cortisol levels and mimicking the inhibitory neurotransmitter GABA.

 Ashwagandha is frequently referred to as “Indian ginseng” because of its rejuvenating properties, even though botanically, ginseng and ashwagandha are unrelated.

-As per Ayurveda, the root powder of Ashwagandha plant is considered possess healing properties.
+As per Ayurveda, the root powder of the Ashwagandha plant is considered to possess healing properties.
 Ashwagandha supports healthy sleeping patterns at night and optimum energy levels during the day.
 It helps the body in managing stress and supports muscle strength and flexible joint movement.
 Scientific studies have also shown Ashwagandha to help maintain a proper and healthy libido.

 Ashwagandha as an Adaptogenic Herb